 What’s a laundry room without walls, right?
 Well… I guess what is any room without walls really?
-Point being – our new 8′ by 7′ laundry room now has them.
+Point being – our new laundry room now has them.
 Or the beginnings of them at least.
 Yup, the drywall is hung!
-And we did it ourselves (well, with the help of a robot-like contraption) so we’ll share all of those “how do you hang drywall?” details in a second.
+And with the help of a robot-like contraption, we were able to hang all of the drywall by ourselves – including on the ceiling!
+So here’s how.

 As you saw in our last post, I picked up the drywall along with my other big supplies when I rented the $19 Home Depot truck.
 I got fourteen 4 x 8′ sheets of UltraLight Sheetrock since the whole “ultra light” thing sounded helpful and it was well-reviewed.

 I’d say the lightweight thing was a bit of an over-promise.
 It’s lighter than traditional stuff, but still not something you want to lug around all day.
 And certainly not something you can hold in place with one hand while the other screws it into the wall.
 So I rented this drywall lift from Home Depot to help with the job.
 It was $40 for 24 hours and the pieces easily fit in our car.

 Hanging Drywall On The Ceiling

 The drywall lift was a lifesaver (and a backsaver).
 We could basically place our drywall piece on it (once it was cut to size) and then crank it up into place with the spin of a wheel.

 Then with the lift holding it in place, I was free to screw it into the joists without having to worry about my arms getting tired (or worrying that I was taking too long for my human helper – remember I dabbled in drywalling when we gutted our first house’s bathroom and opened up the kitchen to the dining room in our last house).